Frank McElroy photo

-As an author, long-time professional writer, freelance photographer, and writing instructor/coach, I find ongoing parallels between SoulCollage® and my favorite creative forms.
+A former freelance photographer, I find ongoing parallels between SoulCollage® and my favorite creative forms.

 For several decades, I have had a passion for Jungian symbology, dream work, mandalas, and archetypal forms, using them as a path of inner exploration.
 SoulCollage® integrates these interests and my spirituality; I love that these cards connect the Divine to one’s inner exploration and celebration of Self.